esp/core/Logging.h file

 Enums

-enum class Subsystem: uint8_t { Default, gfx, scene, sim, physics, nav, metadata, geo, io, URDF, core, assets, sensor, agent, NumSubsystems }
+enum class Subsystem: uint8_t { Default, gfx, scene, sim, physics, nav, metadata, geo, io, URDF, core, assets, sensor, NumSubsystems }

 Habitat-Sim logging subsystems.